-Don’t miss out on performance royalties from pubs and clubs in The Bahamas, Cyprus, Gibraltar and Malta
+Don’t miss out on performance royalties from pubs, clubs and small venues in The Bahamas, Cyprus, Gibraltar and Malta.

 If a song that you’ve written is performed in a small venue in one of these countries you could be due a payment for that performance.